akeranen/the-one/README.md

 The Opportunistic Network Environment simulator.

+For introduction and releases, see [the ONE homepage at GitHub](http://akeranen.github.io/the-one/).

-For instructions on how to get started, see [README](https://github.com/akeranen/the-one/wiki/README).
+For instructions on how to get started, see [the README](https://github.com/akeranen/the-one/wiki/README).